rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/README.md

     27 directories, 54 files

+**Note**
-Note: as a convention, when creating Ansible operators, Ansible YAML files use a `.yml` suffix whereas Kubernetes/OpenShift assets use a `.yaml` suffix.
+As a convention, when creating Ansible operators, Ansible YAML files use a `.yml` suffix whereas Kubernetes/OpenShift assets use a `.yaml` suffix.

 To test the operator on OpenShift we will use a different user named `{USER}-client`.